mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 rotated to match the KL25Z board markings.

-## Versions
+## Design Variants

+There are three variants of the basic board design available in the repository.
+The <b>Socketed Pico</b> variant is the official release version, and the only one that I intend to continue revising.
+I consider the other two to be dead ends, but they might still be preferable to some people for particular applications, so I'm keeping them in the repository in case anyone finds them useful.

-* <b>Socketed Pico:</b>  This is the latest version of the board, designed to install the Picos in 20-pin socket headers.
+* <b>Socketed Pico:</b> The Pico is connected to these boards through 20-pin socket headers.
+This makes it possible to remove and replace the Picos without any de-soldering.
 The sockets are generic parts available from multiple manufacturers; one example is Wurth 61302011821, but any generic 0.1" socket header will work.
 On Mouser or Digikey, search the Headers & Wire Housings category for 2.54mm/0.1" pitch, 20 positions, 1 row, female, through-hole.)

 * <b>SMD Sockets:</b> This is an intermediate design, with the